Loading...

 • UC Berkeley AMPLab

 Apache Storm is one of the key Apache Spark competitors.
-It is a free, distributed, open-source, stream processing computation system that assists in processing unbounded data streams with reliability.
+It is a free, distributed, open-source stream processing computation system that reliably processes unbounded data streams.
 It is written in the Clojure programming language.
-It is easy to set up and operate even for novices.
-It makes use of Spouts, Tuples, and Blots for heavy processing in each node.
+It is easy to set up and operate, even for novices.
+It uses Spouts, Tuples, and Blots for heavy processing in each node.

 It caters to many scenarios like real-time data analytics, continual computation, online machine learning, ETL, etc. It parallelizes task computation and seamlessly integrates with other database technologies.
 The Storm topology effectively processes the data streams that are consumed.